 Brainspotting and EMDR (Eye Movement Desensitization and Reprocessing) are both psychotherapeutic techniques used to treat a variety of psychological and emotional issues.
 However, there are some key differences between the two.

-Brainspotting is a newer therapy that focuses on the relationship between where a person is looking and their
+Brainspotting is a newer therapy that focuses on the relationship between where a person is looking and their emotional state.

 EMDR (Eye Movement Desensitization and Reprocessing) is a type of psychotherapy that has been shown to be effective in treating trauma and other emotional difficulties.
 The therapy was developed by psychologist Francine Shapiro in the 1980s, and it is based on the idea that traumatic memories can be "processed" and integrated into a person's overall